elegantandrogyne/HeroesTogether/README.md

 * IR remote control,
 * light sensor control,
 * PIR sensor control,
-* video motion detect.
+* video motion detect

-Any routines for controlling the camera via serial port are deprecated as well, and will be removed during further development.
+* serial port communication.

-What will be left are routines for communicating via Herobus, master/slave mode setting, camera on, shutter release with a switch (w/ debouncing).
+What is left are routines for communicating via Herobus, master/slave mode setting, camera on, shutter release with a switch (w/ debouncing).
 Added a new functionality:  remote power on/off on switch.

 ------